Printed circuit boards

 Why it's important

-Circular green metals are needed for growing economies
+Circular metals are needed for growing economies

 Growing demand for critical metals